 Do Offer to Help.
-If it's feasible, offer to help during the transition and afterwards.
+If it's feasible, offer to help during the transition and afterward.
 The offer may not be accepted, but it will be appreciated.

 Don't Forget to Say Goodbye.
-Before you leave, take the time to send a farewell message to co-workers and to let them know that you are moving on to a new position, starting a job search, retiring or doing something else with your life.
+Before you leave, take the time to send a farewell message to co-workers and to let them know that you are moving on to a new position, starting a job search, retiring, or doing something else with your life.
 It's appropriate to send an email farewell message.
-You can include contact information so you can stay in touch.
+Include your contact information, so that you can stay in touch.
 Here's more on how to say farewell to colleagues.

 Review a Sample Resignation Letter